Media Profiles

 Obieqtivi

-Media Union Obieqtivi was founded in August 2010.
-Secretary General of Alliance of Patriots of Georgia (APG), Irma Inashvili was co-founder of the TV channel.
+The Media Union “Obieqtivi” was founded in August 2010.
+One of the founders was Irma Inashvili, Secretary General of “The Alliance of Patriots of Georgia” party.
 Since 2014 she has not been involved in the channel’s management.

 August 30, 2016 Present - Head of the Board: Irakli Tsilikishvili, Members of the Board: Soso Zaalishvili, Mamuka Gobechia, Zurab Gogishvili